 Guillermina Baena Paz, PhD, Mexico

-Elected to the Executive Board in 2009, and re-elected in 2013 for a second four-year term.
+Elected to the Executive Board in 2009, appointed in 2013 as Vice - President Latin American Region, and re-elected in 2017 for a second four-year term.
 Guillermina is a WFSF Regional Vice-President and also the Secretary-General of the Iberam Chapter.
 She is a Professor at the National Autonomous University in Mexico.

 Core Support Team